-Bester and Strausz (2001) show that a version of the revelation principle holds in settings of partial commitment, such as ours.
-They show it is without loss to assume that $M = \Theta$ and to assume that the agent declares his type with positive probability.
-This probability may be less than one, in which case the agent lies about his type with positive probability so as to garble his information.
+Bester and Strausz (2001) show that a version of the revelation principle holds in settings with partial commitment, such as ours.
+Namely, it is without loss to assume that $M = \Theta$ and to assume that the agent declares his type with positive probability.
+This probability may be less than one, in which case the agent lies about his type with positive probability.